Heal & educate Indigenous peoples through culture & tradition

 How it All Started

-The idea for Unkítawa came about during the recent events that took place at the Standing Rock Sioux Tribe reservation in North Dakota, where the health and safety of the waters of the Missouri River were being put in doubt and the sovereignty of the tribe tested.
+The idea for Unkítawa came about during the events that took place at the Standing Rock Sioux Tribe reservation in North Dakota, where the health and safety of the waters of the Missouri River were being put in doubt and the sovereignty of the tribe tested.
 Thousands of Native Americans, as well as indigenous and non-indigenous people from all over the world gathered there to bear witness and engage in peaceful protest to protect the Water.

 Kyle Schierbeck, a Standing Rock Lakota tribe member living in the Seattle area witnessed first-hand the desecration of his father’s grave by construction crews, which made the struggle very personal for him.
 He began raising money for the people camping at Standing Rock by selling t-shirts.